Continuous Integration with TeamCity

 A piece of software that actually executes a build process.
 It is installed and configured separately from the TeamCity server.
 You get access to Cloud agents with your TeamCity Cloud subscription, but you can also host agents on a physical machine.

 The server itself does not run either builds or tests: the server's job is to monitor all the connected build agents, distribute queued builds to the agents based on compatibility requirements, and report the results.
 All information on the build results (build history and all the build-associated data except for artifacts and build logs), VCS changes, agents, build queue, user accounts, user permissions, and so on, are stored in a database.

 A TeamCity project corresponds to a software project or a specific version/release of a software project.
 A project is a collection of build configurations.

 A collection of version control settings (paths to sources, username, password, checkout mode, and other settings) that defines how TeamCity communicates with a version control system (VCS) to monitor changes and get sources for a build.

 A task to be executed.
 Each build step is represented by a build runner providing integration with a specific build tool (like Ant, Gradle, MSBuild, and so on), a testing framework (for example, NUnit), or a code analysis engine.
 Thus, in a single build you can have several steps and sequentially invoke test tools, code coverage, and, for instance, compile your project.

 Any modification of the source code which you introduce.
 If a change has been committed to the version control system, but not yet included in a build, it is considered pending for a certain build configuration.

-Refers to both: the actual process of creating an application version and the version itself.
+The terms build can refer to both the actual process of building and the result of building.
 After the build process is triggered, it is put into the build queue and is started when there are agents available to run it.
 After the build is finished, the build agent sends build artifacts to the server.